Surgical options in epilepsy treatment at the UC Irvine Health Comprehensive Epilepsy Program include resective surgery and palliative surgery.

 Surgery can be scheduled as soon as possible after evaluations and pre-operative work-ups are completed, provided there is no problem with insurance coverage.

-Most of the time, insurance covers surgical procedures if they are determined to be a medical necessity.
+Most of the time, insurance covers surgical procedures that are determined to be a medical necessity.

 We also provide unsurpassed diagnostic testing and surgical facilities.
 Our state-of-the-art techniques and equipment ensure patient safety and help us achieve the best possible treatment outcomes.

 We offer special accommodations to meet the unique needs of epilepsy patients.
 This includes a sophisticated epilepsy inpatient unit that allows video monitoring of seizures under continuous supervision by our staff of healthcare professionals.